sonu36437/MusicX_AndroidApp/README.md

 # 4. Run on device (Android)
 yarn android
 ```
-- disclaimer made this only for educational purpose only, this can be turn down any time in future
+- disclaimer: i made this only for educational purpose only, this can be turn down any time in future